FLAGLER COUNTY BAPTIST CHURCH

 MARRIAGE AND SEXUALITY

-We believe that the term “marriage” has only one, legitimate meaning, and that is marriage sanctioned by God, which joins one man and one woman in a single, covenantal union, as delineated by Scripture.
-Marriage ceremonies performed in any facility owned, leased or rented by this church will be only those ceremonies sanctioned by God, joining one man with one woman as their genders were determined at birth.
-Whenever there is a conflict between the church’s position and any new legal standard for marriage, the church’s statement of faith, doctrines and Biblical positions will be the only Authority for Faith and Practice.
+- We believe that the term “marriage” has only one, legitimate meaning, and that is marriage sanctioned by God, which joins one man and one woman in a single, covenantal union, as delineated by Scripture.
+Marriage ceremonies performed in any facility or space owned, leased, or rented by this church will be only those ceremonies sanctioned by God, joining one man with one woman as their genders were determined by anatomy at birth (and not subject to change).
+Whenever there is a conflict between the church’s position and any new legal standard for marriage, the church’s statement of faith, doctrines, and biblical positions will govern.
 (Gen. 2:24; Eph.
 5:22-23; Mark 10:6-9; I Cor.
 7:1-9)

-We believe that God has commanded that no intimate sexual activity be engaged in outside of marriage as defined in (1) above.
-We believe that any other type of sexual activity, including, but not limited to, any form of polygamy, pedophilia, homosexuality, lesbianism, bisexuality, bestiality, incest, fornication, adultery, and pornography, or identity or expression that lies outside of this definition of marriage, including those that are becoming more accepted in the culture and the courts, are contradictory to God’s natural design and purpose for sexual activity.
+- We believe that God has commanded that no intimate sexual activity be engaged in outside of marriage as defined in (a) above.
+We believe that any other type of sexual activity, identity or expression that lies outside of this definition of marriage, including those that are becoming more accepted in the culture and the courts, are contradictory to God’s natural design and purpose for sexual activity.
 (Gen. 2:24; Gen. 19:5; Lev.
 18:1-30; Rom.
 1: 26-29; 1 Cor.
 5:1; 6:9-10; 1 Thess.
 4:1-8; Heb.
 13:4)

 We believe that men and women are spiritually equal in position before God, but that God has ordained distinct and separate spiritual functions for men and women in the home and the church.
 The husband is to be the leader of the home, and men are to be the leaders (Pastors and deacons) of the church.
 Accordingly, only men are eligible for licensure and ordination by the church.
 (Gal.
 3:28; Col. 3:18; 1 Tim.
 2:8-15; 3:4-5, 12)